ggrangia/aws-terraform-collection/centralized-internet-egress/README.md

 ## Description

-The project is made by three modules:
+The project is made of three modules:
 * Spoke VPC - all your workload VPCs
 * Egress VPC - central VPC that
 * Transit Gateway